cs-mmeza/SQL_Portfolio/README.md

 ### SQL Portfolio for Data Analysis
 Showcasing some of the project I have done recently
 To display my experience using functions in SQL

-<b>SKILLS Used:</b> Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types,
+<b>SKILLS Used:</b> Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, Data Cleaning.

 #### Index
 1. Project 1 (Covid Analysis)